oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/47.png alt:"Kubectl Get Pods" width:"800" %}{: .center-image }

-Let’s now look into how we can run a similar command from the terminal on our local machine.
+Let's now look into how we can run a similar command from the terminal on our local machine.

 There are two things we need to configure:

 - Export the `kubeconfig` file and import it to your laptop.

 - Configure a kubectl oidc plugin to prompt the user for AuthN and request an id_token.
-We’ll use [kubelogin](https://github.com/int128/kubelogin).
+We'll use [kubelogin](https://github.com/int128/kubelogin).

 From your CloudShell, enter the command: